naveedamir484/GcodeGen/README.md

 # Features

-* This software basically has 7 modes to process differnt types of image and with differnt methods.
 * User can adjust Contrast and Brightness and convert into greyScale before processing.
+It helps the algorithm to read the boundaries more easily.
-* User can send Gcode file directly to CNC machine using 7th mode "Gcode Sender"
+* User can send Gcode file saparately to CNC machine using 7th mode "Gcode Sender"
-* User can Visualise the Gcode file in 7th mode.
 * Different Speed modes are availble such as Slow, Fast, Super-fast in Raster-Gcode, consequently compromise with the quality.
 * Automatically convert reactangular image file into square internally during processing, to adjust CNC machine configuration.
 * User could send the gcode parallelly after maintaining the connection with CNC Machine or MicroController.
-* Avalable Modes are :</b>
+And could see the working progress visually.
+* This software basically has 7 modes to process differnt types of image and with differnt methods.
+Available Modes are :

 <b>1.
 Raster-Gcode:</b>
-Take Raster Images (*.jpg ,*.png) as input and generate Gcode file as Output along with live visualisation.There are modes for the quality of gcode to be Generated.
+Take Raster Images (*.jpg ,*.png) as input and generate G-code file as Output along with live visualisation.There are options like slow, fast and super-fast but consequently quality of g-code file is compromised .

 <b>2.
-Matrix Function:</b> Its a special function It divides the image into multiple rows and cols and append the gcode of each gridImage(ixj) successively.
-I made
+Matrix Function:</b> It divides the image into multiple rows and cols using split and append the G-code of each gridImage(ixj) successively to final output.
+I made this Option for personal use.
-This Option for Personal Use.

 <b>3.
-Hash Printing:</b> Take Raster Images (*.jpg ,*.png) as input and convert to HASHED image and then produce Gcode of the same.
-Com-Port connectivity is
-available along with live visualisation.
+Hash Printing:</b> Take Raster Images (*.jpg ,*.png) as input and divide the image into multiple horizontal lines stacked on top of each other and then produce Gcode of the same.
+This mode is kind of similar to laser technique.
+Com-Port connectivity is available in this mode along with live visualisation.

 <b>4.
-Dot Printing:</b> Take Raster Images (*.jpg ,*.png) as input and convert to Dotted image and then produce Gcode of the same.Com-Port connectivity is available
+Dot Printing:</b> Take Raster Images (*.jpg ,*.png) as input and convert to Dotted image and then produce Gcode of the same.
+Com-Port connectivity is available
 along with live visualisation.

 <b>5.
 SVG To Gcode:</b>Takes *.svg image formate as input and Generate the Gcode file